OLIMEX/Arduino_configurations/PIC/README.md

   4. File "package_olimex_avr_index.json" - the file which describes the whole package.
 The link to the file must be added inside File -> Preferences in Arduino IDE to install the package.

   Change log:
+  1.2.3 - 2019/01/17
+  Fixed issue suggested by vicpino for the wrong definitions of A6 and A7 on Pinguino and Pinguino-OTG.

+  1.2.2 - 2018/11/05
+  Fixed default firmware example for PIC32-PRO..

   1.2.1 - 2018/08/02
   Fixed bug with inexisting register structure member in WSystem.c.
   Added serial-to-usb converter sketch for ESP32-PRO (ESP module).